 Our staff has particular strengths in:

 - digital pedagogy

 - 3D laser scanning & photogrammetry

 We host a wide array of public events and speakers.
 We teach workshops on tools and methods that enhance your courses and research.
 Visit our Events Page to see our complete calendar of virtual and in-person programming.

 One of our primary missions is supporting the work of emerging scholars and practitioners—particularly UVa graduate students and folks interested in digital humanities and spatial technologies.

 We offer a variety of fellowships and opportunities to this end, which collectively aim to support graduate students during the full measure of their time at UVA.

 From the innovative Praxis Program to professionalization training for students on the DH job market, we're here to help whether you're looking to answer a specific call for applications or simply looking to discuss your research.

-The Scholars’ Lab Makerspace is a place for tinkering and experimentation with technologies like desktop fabrication, physical computing, and augmented reality.
+The Scholars’ Lab TinkerTank (formerly Makerspace) is a place for tinkering and experimentation with technologies like wearable circuitry and virtual reality.
 Open to everyone, we specialize in applications and research questions in the humanities and arts.

 Experts at thinking about space + time.